Which Bread Machine Cycle is Best for Wholegrain Spelt?

 Even the coloring is different, with the fast cycle loaf a different shade at the dome.
 Although I used exactly the same amount of raisins, they are much more noticeable in the fast cycle loaf, due to the loaf being a little smaller in size.

-• Crumb and Texture
+Crumb and texture:

 As you can clearly see from the picture below, the crumb on both breads is also substantially different.
 The crumb on the shorter cycle was more hard-packed and when sliced, it was sturdier and less fragile.
 The taller loaf had a looser, crumblier crumb, which was evident when I sliced it.
-This fragility was particularly noticeable when I toasted a slice of both loaves.
-The taller loaf fell apart a lot easier when I tried to butter it.
-The short cycle bread held its shape a lot better.

 Perhaps the most important aspect of the experiment.
 Looking good only gets you so far.
 Despite the stark contrast between how the loaves looked, there wasn’t as much difference in the taste between the two.
 Both loaves were dense, which is to be expected when using all wholemeal flour, but the flavor was the same.

-Overall, the crumblier texture of the long cycle loaf was less pleasing than the sturdier crumb of the bread made on the quick cycle.
+As for the taste?
 As mentioned, there wasn’t a great deal of difference in the actual taste.
 But there was a very interesting way for me to unconsciously determine which was the best.
 I made a lot of bread to carry out this experiment and needed to freeze most of it.
 I had separate bags for the different breads, for no other reason other than my bags could only fit in one loaf.
 They were placed in the freezer and whenever I fancied a slice of raisin cinnamon bread, I took a slice out.
-The fast cycle bread was the one I reached for every time.
+The fast cycle bread was the one I reached for every time.Â

-2 thoughts on “Wholegrain Spelt: Which Bread Machine Cycle is Best?”
+6 thoughts on “Which Bread Machine Cycle is Best for Wholegrain Spelt?”

 Leave a Reply